DevonteCarmon/azure-network-protocols/README.md

 </p>
 <br />
 - Here I use the ping IP Address -t command for a perpetual ping as you can see here
-- Both virtual machines talking to each other and continually receiving packets
+- Both virtual machines talking to each other and continually requesting and receiving packets
 <p>
 <img src="https://i.imgur.com/5qj4dBV.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>